domRiddle/ASF/Escrow.md

 **Q:** BUT I'M NOT LOGGED IN!

 **A:** No problem, you can use backup SteamGuard codes I suggested you to do in order to login, then you can disable 2FA through revocation code mentioned above.

-***

-**Q:** I AM LAZY BASTARD AND I DIDN'T GENERATE STEAMGUARD BACKUP CODES!

-**A:** Sigh, luckily for you, lazy bastard, you can restore access to your account also through SMS/e-mail.
-Go **[here](https://help.steampowered.com/#HelpWithLoginInfo?nav=authenticator)**
+Alternatively, you can go **[here](https://help.steampowered.com/#HelpWithLoginInfo?nav=authenticator)** and disable 2FA through either SMS, or revocation code.

 ***